-'''

-keyword [ value ... ]

-'''
+SET keyword [value ...]

-You can use Oedit in its default mode, as it comes out of the box.
+You can use Qedit in its default mode, as it comes out of the box.
 To get the most out of Qedit, you will eventually want to try some of the optional features.
-To see all of the Set options available and their minimal abbreviations, type Verify All at the
+To see all of the Set options available and their minimal abbreviations, type Verify All at the prompt.

 '''

-/set modify hp
+/set modify hp {select MPE-style modify}

-/set visual save on update on
+/set visual save on update on {full-screen options}

-{select MPE-style modify}

 '''

-Each Set command may specify one keyword from among those listed below.
+Each Set command may specify one keyword from among those listed below